ycpcs/fys100-fall2015/labs/lab15.md

 > <a href="img/components.jpg"><img style="width: 450px;" alt="RedBoard kit assembled" src="img/components.jpg"></a>

 At this point, you can use the USB Mini-B cable to connect the RedBoard to the PC you are using.
-Some LEDs should light up, and once the embedded program is running you should see the messages `red`, `green`, and `blue` on the LCD.
+Some LEDs should light up, and once the embedded program is running you should see the message `red`, `green`, or `blue` on the LCD.

 ## Software setup